Blog: Record Heat Today Before The Cool Down!

 We are in the hot zone today.
 We have high pressure to the south.
 So our surface winds have picked up out of the southwest.
 This is going to pull over the heat that has been building over the central U.S. We’ll also have lots of sunshine through the day.
 These ingredients will all come together to give us some record heat for today.

 Highs temps will aim for the low 90s with mid 90s inland.
-That is way above average.
+That is way above average high of 75.
 The heat index will be in the mid 90s from the mid afternoon into the early evening.

 Be sure to stay hydrated if you work outdoors.
 Plus, kids should stay hydrated in their after-school activities.